dimohy/dimohy.slogs.dev/clcmzd80a000008l9fxagbpc4.md

-# Used in expressions without redundant assignment using the "is" operator
+# Use the "is" operator to use non-duplicated expressions

 ```csharp
 var input = "15,2";